CHEM 4630

 to all sources of information in the text of your essay

 not just at the end.
+If you include a figure from a source you must write your own figure legend.
 In this exercise, direct quotes from other authors are generally inappropriate as your task is to explain the concepts in your own words.

 - The essay should be approximately 2,500